1992 National League Championship Series: Game 7

-Entering the bottom of the ninth, Drabek had only allowed five hits in eight shutout innings and the Pirates were three outs away from advancing to their first World Series since 1979.
+Pittsburgh was now three outs away from advancing to their first World Series since 1979.
 If the lead held, Braves manager Bobby Cox would have become the first manager in the era of seven-game LCS play to have blown two 3–1 series leads and lost; Cox previously had seen this happen in 1985, when his Toronto Blue Jays lost to the eventual World Series champion Kansas City Royals after being one victory away from going to the World Series.

-Pirates manager Jim Leyland sent Drabek out for the ninth to complete the shutout, with the middle of the Braves' order due up.
-The first batter, Terry Pendleton, doubled.
+Terry Pendleton led off the home ninth with a double off of Drabek.
 David Justice followed by hitting a sharp grounder to José Lind, who was eventually awarded a Gold Glove at second base for the season.
-Lind, however, misplayed the ball and runners were at the corners with nobody out.
+Lind, however, misplayed the ball, and Pendleton advanced to third on the error.
 Drabek then walked former teammate Sid Bream on four pitches, which moved the tying run into scoring position and loaded the bases.